US health regulator authorises Pfizer's COVID pill

 In an unusual move, the FDA did not convene its customary panel of independent experts to review the in-depth data surrounding Pfizer's pill ahead of authorisation.

-The European Union's drug regulator last week allowed member states to use Pfizer's COVID-19 treatment ahead of formal approval, as an emergency measure to curb an Omicron-fuelled wave.
+The European Union's drug regulator last week allowed member states to use Pfizer's COVID treatment ahead of formal approval, as an emergency measure to curb an Omicron-fueled wave.

-The US has agreed to pay US$5.3 billion for 10 million courses, with delivery starting this year and concluding next, according to Pfizer.
+The US has agreed to pay $5.3 billion for 10 million courses, with delivery starting this year and concluding next, according to Pfizer.

 The authorisation comes as cases are surging across the United States, driven by Omicron, the most infectious variant seen to date.